Before we start the submission process please read the following:

 Projects involving the use of animals and the study of living things must follow all state and local laws and the guidelines outlined in the NSTA document "Responsible Use of Organisms in Precollege Science".
 This document is available by clicking on the button below.

-See below for other safety issues and required documentation.
+See Section 5 for other safety considerations and required documentation.

 Section 4: Proposal Budget